This post may contain affiliate links. Read the full disclosure for more information.

 Determine what is the most costly and in demand item in your homeschool and stock up now.
 In our house, it’s printer ink.
 It’s nice to have a supply on-hand for when you need it.
 Not to mention, at $40 a pop, there are times we put off replacing our ink cartridges until we can squeeze it into our budget.
 Buy now and avoid unnecessary runs to the nearest overpriced store next time you’re in a bind.

 For us, having a classroom was a waste of space.
 While the bookshelves were nice for holding our ever-growing amount of resources, we rarely actually did our school work in there.
 Consequently, we opted to get rid of the classroom and instead do our work while lounging on the couch or at the dining room table.
 However, if you’re dying to get a fun schoolroom set up, now is a great time to do it.
 Try finding some child-sized desks or add some sturdy book shelves to provide more storage.
 If you don’t have space for a classroom (or like us, you simply don’t want one) buy the kiddos a new lap desk or bean bag chair to make learning more comfortable.

 Take a “Teacher Time-Out”-

 There’s nothing more refreshing than a day away from the kids, pampering yourself.
 This is a thing many mom struggle with, but being with your kids nearly all day, every single day can really take its toll on us.
-Whether you schedule a day at the spa or just a fun day out with your girlfriends, you’ll return home rejuvenated and refreshed.
+Whether you schedule a day at the spa or just a fun day at a homeschool conference, you’ll return home rejuvenated and refreshed.
 Nothing is more valuable to your homeschool than a stress-free teacher!